 Osaka International Peace Center, Peace museum in Osaka Castle Park, Japan.

-The Osaka International Peace Center is a museum near Osaka Castle that documents the effects of warfare on the city and its people.
-The building houses World War II artifacts, materials about the atomic bombings, and evidence of the over 50 air raids that struck Osaka.
+The Osaka International Peace Center is a peace museum located near Osaka Castle, dedicated to documenting the effects of World War II on the city and its people.
+It holds artifacts, photographs, and documents related to the air raids that struck Osaka and to the broader impact of the war on civilian life.

 The museum reflects how conflict shaped Osaka's identity and continues to influence how residents think about peace.
 Visitors encounter traces of the air raids that remain central to the city's collective memory.